 Volunteering is a great way to give back to communities (locally, nationally or internationally) while broadening your skill set and gaining practical experience.

-Both LUU and Leeds for Life offer a range of volunteering opportunities — from raising awareness of the work of guide dogs to helping the homeless — that could boost your CV and take you to new places.
+Both LUU and Leeds for Life offer a range of volunteering opportunities – from raising awareness of the work of guide dogs to working with unhoused individuals in the city – that could boost your CV and take you to new places.
 Leeds for Life can also help if you want to set up your own voluntary project.

 Clubs and societies